• ECTS

 Objectives

-Acquire the basics of physical modeling of engineering problems such as structural design, manufacturing processes, biomechanics, fluid mechanics, civil engineering, design of new materials
+Acquire the basics of physical modeling of problems arising in engineering sciences such as structural analysis, manufacturing processes, biomechanics, fluid mechanics, civil engineering, and the design of new materials.

 Read more

-Recommended Prerequisites: Completion of a basic course in rigid media mechanics if possible.
+Recommended prerequisites: Have taken a basic course in rigid body mechanics, if possible.

 Read more